Practices, Processes, and the Pain of Change

 Change is Pain

-In the brain, change is processed by the same neurons which process stubbing your toe, or stepping on a Lego in the dark.
+In the brain, change is processed by the same neurons which process stubbing your toe or stepping on a Lego in the dark.
 Because change is painful, organizational cultures will cling to the status quo, and view innovations as a threat.

 Breakthroughs in brain research explain how to make organizational transformation succeed.